nextgis/nextgis_frontend/packages/dialog/README.md

 ## Installation

-### In browser
+### In Browser

 #### Include assets

-Simply download and include with a script tag.
-Dialog will be registered as a global variable.
+Simply download and include with a script tag, `Dialog` will be registered as a global variable.

 ```html
 <script src="../lib/dialog.js"></script>